rgilks/geno-1/README.md

 - Open: visit `http://localhost:8080`
 - Dev shortcut: `npm run dev:web` then `npm run open:web`

+### Host statically (GitHub Pages or any static host)

+Artifacts are in `crates/app-web/pkg` after `npm run build:web`.

+- GitHub Pages (manual):
+  - Build: `npm run build:web`
+  - Copy `crates/app-web/index.html` and the entire `crates/app-web/pkg/` directory to your Pages branch/site root
+  - Ensure COOP/COEP headers if you need SharedArrayBuffer; otherwise, WebGPU does not require them
+  - Open your Pages URL

+- Any static host:
+  - Serve the folder `crates/app-web/` with `index.html` and `pkg/` available at the same path
+  - If you need COOP/COEP (e.g., for future features using SAB), configure headers
+  - Sample dev server with headers is `server.js`

 Controls in browser:

 - Click canvas to start audio